opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 Launch tutorial environment
 ===========================

-Right-click on the Binder button below and select "Open Link in New Window" to launch the tutorial environment.
+Right-click on the Binder button below and select  :guilabel:`Open Link in New Window` to launch the tutorial environment.
 This will allow you to keep the tutorial instructions open alongside the environment.

 The tutorial environment may take a few minutes to start.